Quickstart

 },

-})Setup GitHub Token (Required)
+})Setup GitHub Token (Required for Publishing)

 # Create .env in your project root